Commercial-Scale Cannabis Greenhouse Structures

-Expert manufacturers in marijuana greenhouse & indoor cannabis grow systems, covering marijuana structures, benches/tables, light dep, irrigation, heating/cooling, lighting, and computer controls.
-GGS has been manufacturing top quality greenhouses and providing turnkey growing solutions for commercial growers since 1979.
-We work with you to provide the perfect environment for consistent quality cannabis crops at maximum yield, from structures and marijuana grow tables to light deprivation and environmental controls.
-Our dedicated marijuana grow team can assist you in design, installation and complete project management of your marijuana greenhouse or cannabis indoor garden using advanced technology and over 35 years of experience.
+At GGS Structures, we are expert manufacturers in cannabis greenhouses & indoor cannabis grow systems.
+Our greenhouse technology includes marijuana structures, benches/tables, light dep, irrigation, heating/cooling, lighting, and computer controls.
+At GGS, we have been manufacturing top quality greenhouses and providing turnkey growing solutions for commercial growers since 1979.
+We work with you to provide the perfect environment for growing cannabis in a greenhouse with consistent quality at maximum yield.

 In 2013 the Canadian government changed the rules for growing medical cannabis.
 Under the new rules commercial operations have to be licensed to grow marijuana, and Health Canada is the regulatory body for all Cannabis growing.